dtian09/Rough-Set-Feature-Selection-Tools/README.md

   a multi-object genetic local search (Hybrid_NSGAII.java), computation of degree of dependency (Gamma_and_Relative_Dependency.java) and computation of relative dependency  (Gamma_and_Relative_Dependency.java).
-The genetic algorithm and the multi-objectve genetic local search calls the Weka machine learning tool (weka.jar version 3.6) to train classifiers and evaluate their performance on test sets.
+The genetic algorithm and the multi-objectve genetic local search calls the jmetal optimization library and the Weka machine learning tool (weka.jar version 3.6) to train classifiers and evaluate their performance on test sets.

 References: